Excerpt 3, A Seat for the Rabble

 By the time it was okay for her to look, Hexaar was gone.
 Crimson glistened like dark red wine on the tree stump and grass.
 The body had gone with a group of men, along with—and this was something she overheard the adults whisper—a shaken, weepy-eyed Sam Morley.

-The Commons didn’t want to linger.
-Connor Bagman was the first to turn and try to leave, and Rounsey and Alford and others hastened after him.
+The Commons didn’t linger.
+Connor Bagman turned first, and Rounsey and Alford and others followed him.
 They halted when the lord’s herald blew his horn.
-“Your lord has not given you leave,” he fumed.
+“Your lord has not given you leave,” the herald fumed indignantly.

-“Indeed, I have not, for there are other tidings,” Morley said.
-“By the writ of Princess Lorana, acting on the authority of her father King Hexar, the Walls have named for you, Rosbury, a new justice of the peace.”
+“Indeed, I have not, for there are gladder tidings,” Morley said.
+Some peasants turned about fearfully; others remained facing the village main.
+“By the will of Princess Lorana, acting on the authority of King Hexar, the Walls have named for you, Rosbury, a new justice of the peace.”

 Sara almost groaned with the others as Rittman stepped forward.
-“Henceforth,” declared the lord, “Sir Willard Rittman shall enforce the king’s will in the collection of taxes.
+“Henceforth,” the lord declared over the disgruntled noise, “Sir Willard Rittman shall enforce the king’s will in the collection of taxes.
 Such as it is, he may by the king’s authority inspect dwellings, question men, and gaol lawbreakers.”

-When the sheriff arose a justice, the herald called an end to the proceedings.
-As if of one mind, the crowd of Commoners turned to leave, uniformly silent and long-faced.
-Lara’s mother, Selyse, wept for Hexaar, Linda, and their bastard sons.
-Without another look, Sara hastened back up the main with Caleb and her mother, eager to be done of adult things and trying to forget the fact that a neighbor had lost his head today.
+As if of one mind, Commoners turned to leave, silent in their fury.
+Someone wept for Hexaar, Linda, and their sons, who’d soon be in a priest’s care, twelve-as-one be with them.
+Sara hastened back up the main with Caleb and her mother, eager to be done of the whole awful, lurid affair.

 Sara cringed.
 The voice belonged to the justice, and it issued in their direction, but of course.
 Willard Rittman had an eye for her mother; everyone knew it.
 Never mind that her mother was wife to a noble knight, proper wedded like any decent woman.
 She tensed.

 The justice plodded after them.
-Rose comported herself like any Common woman in a knighted man’s presence.
+Rose comported herself, smiling through her nervousness.
 “Sir Willard.”
 She tucked her chin deferentially.
 Annoyingly.

 Sara seethed with resentment.
-She didn’t like Sir Willard, didn’t like his forked beard and squinty little eyes, didn’t like his honeyed voice, didn’t like that he approached her mother like a man in courtship.
+She didn’t like Sir Willard, didn’t like his forked beard and squinty little eyes, didn’t like his slippery voice, didn’t like that he approached her mother like a man in courtship.
+She didn’t like this man.

-Rittman had the courtesy to at least seem chastened after she spoke.
+Rittman had the courtesy to at least seem chastened.
 “But of course.
 Sir Damien’s daughter speaks true.
 I should expect nothing less.”
-He smiled.
-She hated it.
+He smiled at her as he would a babbling infant.

 “Might you have word about Damien Sothron, Sir Will?”
 Caleb asked abruptly, in a tone that seemed to suggest he knew perfectly well that Rittman did not.

-The justice regarded him flat-eyed.
+The justice regarded him with flat eyes.
 “No, I have not, Caleb Bard, though not for lack of inquiring.”

 “Then I must thank you for inquiring,” he replied quickly.
 “Rose, shouldn’t we be on our way?
 Evening is almost upon us and I believe you still need me to—“